 There are currently 134 individuals in quarantine and one in isolation.

 Based on the new cases, DPH has identified public exposures at four schools, which began notifying potentially exposed students, faculty and staff yesterday.
-Those schools are Hendrix Elementary (40 students in quarantine), Marby Middle School (13 students in quarantine), Chapman High School (5 students in quarantine), and Tyger River Elementary School (17 students in quarantine).
+Those schools are Hendrix Elementary (40 students in quarantine), Mabry Middle School (13 students in quarantine), Chapman High School (5 students in quarantine), and Tyger River Elementary School (17 students in quarantine).
 Students from those schools who quarantine successfully without becoming ill are scheduled to be able to return to classes between Dec.
 11 and Dec.
 15, depending on the school.

 All students at previously identified sources of school exposures have returned to school.